buildkite/on-demand/agent-composer/README.md

 `Buildkite::ECS::TaskDefinition` resources automatically create a task role with permission to access the `SshAgentBackend` if given.
-You can choose to give this default role permission to access the ssh keys, or create a new role that has access.
-A task definition can be scheduled with different roles and can be reused between projects including between open or closed source.

-If you choose to create a non-default role, ensure you include an IAM Policy to [grant access to the API Gateway](https://github.com/keithduncan/iam-ssh-agent/#granting-access-to-the-api-gateway).
+You can choose to give this default role permission to access the ssh keys, or create a new non-default role that has access.
+A task definition can be scheduled with different roles using the `task-role` agent query rule allowing a task definition be reused between projects including between open and closed source.
+If you choose to use a non-default role, ensure you include an IAM Policy to [grant access to the API Gateway](https://github.com/keithduncan/iam-ssh-agent/#granting-access-to-the-api-gateway).